 One thing I would like to bring up – and it’s a thing quite a few games do – I like that the main menu changes once you install a new DLC pack but maybe let us pick which one we want?
 For example, all the banners I have for each DLC review (bar this one) is an image of the menu screen – it changes each time.
 Yet once you install the next DLC, it’s replaced with the new one and there is no option to change back.
 It’s not a big issue and doesn’t change the game at all – it’s just something I would have liked to have control over.

-So, we came to the end of the pre-planned DLC for Railway Empire (even though there is another one which came out in December) – what did I think of it?
+So, we came to the end of the pre-planned DLC for Railway Empire (even though there is another one that came out in December) – what did I think of it?
 I prefer this DLC over The Great Lakes and Mexico in terms of the more accessible difficulty and multiple scenarios, but the previous DLCs both brought new mechanics with the time of day and weather implementations.
 However, all DLCs have the time of day selection, so that doesn’t count I guess.

 This trio of DLCs has been interesting.
 They all focused on the Americas and Canada and offered a much higher challenge than we saw in the base game – this is something I believe will appeal to a lot of simulation and resource management fans as they are always saying games get too easy once they master them.
 For a casual gamer though who may have struggled with a few of the missions in the base game, Crossing the Andes is good in that it’s the least intense out of all three of these packs, yet it does still presume you know how to set up things like express railways quickly (no pun intended) and efficiently.

 Railway Empire: Crossing the Andes is more forgiving than the previous DLC yet still offers a decent challenge to those looking for one.
 With it’s new massive South American region, 34 towns/cities, ten new resources and two new locomotives, this DLC pack contains hours upon hours of extra content for a single low price.
-If you don’t own any other DLC, you’ll get access to the night and day switch which completely changes the atmosphere of the game, other than that though, there isn’t any other visual changes this time around.
+If you don’t own any other DLC, you’ll get access to the night and day switch which completely changes the atmosphere of the game, other than that though, there aren’t any other visual changes this time around.

-I’d highly recommend Railway Empire: Crossing the Andes, and the previous two DLCs, if you’re looking for a challenge and know Railway Empire inside out.
+I’d highly recommend Railway Empire: Crossing the Andes and the previous two DLCs if you’re looking for a challenge and know Railway Empire inside out.
 Otherwise, these could prove to be a little too challenging if you’re not 100% competent at all the various processes and mechanics.

 Railway Empire - Crossing the Andes£6.49